CONTACT US NOW | (925) 932-0201

 Partners of sex addicts feel themselves pushing back against the power that is being offered.
 They are undermining your opportunities to rise up, and address the sex addict partner as an equal.
 They understand logically that demanding disclosure was an empowering move — but emotionally, they find themselves regretting it.

 You have felt inferior to your partner for so long.
 Finally standing up for yourself feels wrong in some way.
 You feel like you ought to apologize.

 For three whole days last week, you were absolutely confident that your relationship was unsalvageable.
 You were determined to seek out a lawyer and file for divorce.
 It was over.

 While these emotions are extreme and unexpected, they are yours.
 Own them.
-Some women are conditioned to believe that their emotions make them weak, but I think it’s just the opposite.
-It’s actually a wonderful thing to be able to know your emotions, and to express them.
+Some partners of sex addicts are conditioned to believe that their emotions make them weak, but I think it's just the opposite.
+It's actually a wonderful thing to be able to know your emotions, and to express them in a healthy way.